Bobby Rydell: Career

 During that time, he performed on many television programs, including The Red Skelton Show, where a recurring role as Zeke Kadiddlehopper, Clem Kadiddlehopper's younger cousin, was written for him by Skelton.
 He also appeared on The Danny Thomas Show, Jack Benny, Joey Bishop, and The George Burns Show.
 He was a regular on The Milton Berle Show and was a panelist on To Tell the Truth in 1964.
 On October 6, 1964, he made a guest appearance on the episode "Duel" of the television series Combat!.
 It was Rydell's first dramatic acting role.

 In 1963, Rydell starred in an unsold television pilot called Swingin' Together produced by Desilu Productions, which featured him as the frontman for a four-piece rock 'n roll band seeking their big break.
 Also during that time, Rydell served in the 103rd Engineer Battalion of the Pennsylvania Army National Guard.

-In January 1968, it was announced in the UK music magazine NME that Rydell had signed a long term recording contract with Reprise Records.
+In January 1968, it was announced in the UK music magazine NME that Rydell had signed a long-term recording contract with Reprise Records.
 He continued to perform in nightclubs, supper clubs and Las Vegas venues throughout the 1970s and 1980s, but his career was hampered by the refusal by ABKCO Records to reissue Rydell's Cameo-Parkway catalog, so it was completely unavailable until 2005, although he did re-record his hits in 1995 for K-tel Records).
 He had one more hit after 1965, a disco re-recording of "Sway", which reached the Billboard Easy Listening chart in 1976.

 Rydell continued to tour for the remainder of his life, often with Frankie Avalon and Fabian Forte, performing under the name "The Golden Boys".
 His autobiography was published in 2016.

 Personal life

 Rydell was married to his first wife, Camille Quattrone Ridarelli, for 35 years, from 1968 until her death in 2003.
 They had two children.
 He married Linda Hoffman in 2009.
-Rydell was a longtime resident of Penn Valley, Pennsylvania, and lived in the same house from 1963 to 2013.
+Rydell was a longtime resident of Penn Valley, Pennsylvania, and lived in the same house from 1963 to 2019 before he resided in Blue Bell, Pennsylvania until his death.

 Rydell served in the U.S. National Guard, and began his service in 1964 with two months of basic training at Fort Dix.

 The street on which he was born in Philadelphia was renamed Bobby Rydell Boulevard, in his honor.
+In 2023, it was announced that a statue of Rydell would be erected in Wildwood, New Jersey, through the Bobby Rydell Foundation organized by his family.